tsplude/metabase-dsl-parser/README.md

 Start
 └── Preprocess the submitted {<where-clause>, <limit>} into <where> and <limit> parts
-    └── Tokenize the raw where-clause str into a list of tuples e.g. (<TOKEN_ID>, <VAL>) └── Use our tokens list to construct an abstract syntax tree, or token AST └── Do a postorder traversal on the token AST to combine individual node string representations bottom up
+    └── Tokenize the raw where-clause str into a list of tuples e.g. (<TOKEN_ID>, <VAL>) └── Rescursive descent on our tokens list to construct an abstract syntax tree, or token AST └── Do a postorder traversal on the token AST to combine individual node string representations bottom up
 ```
 Which basically translates to: